-Infrastructure-as-a-Service and a multi-cloud environment adds layers of complexity to your IT infrastructure.
+Infrastructure-as-a-Service and a hybrid-IT multi-cloud environment adds layers of complexity to your IT infrastructure.
 IT has learned to handle the complexity and the vendors have provided the tools to manage it, but what about tools for the end-users.
 Sadly, these are lacking.
 This blog looks at the needs of your end-users, security concerns, issues of a virtual private cloud implementation and finally using the decentralized or edge architecture of FileFlex Enterprise to provide secure remote file access, sharing and collaboration of your multi-cloud while improving your security posture and allowing access to all storage.

-OK – so your organization has a multi-cloud environment and uses Infrastructure-as-a-Service providers such as Amazon S3, Microsoft Azure and Google Cloud.
+OK – so your organization has a hybrid-IT multi-cloud environment and uses Infrastructure-as-a-Service providers such as Amazon S3, Microsoft Azure and Google Cloud.
 Maybe this was intentional, maybe it was ad hoc – and now you have to support both it and your users.
 The problem is that multi-cloud has added layers of complexity to your IT infrastructure.
 You and your team are pretty good at handling the technical complexity, but no so for your users.
-How can you make your multi-cloud and Infrastructure-as-a-Service storage easier to navigate and operate for the average user?
+How can you make your hybrid-IT and Infrastructure-as-a-Service storage easier to navigate and operate for the average user?

 Hybrid Cloud – A hybrid cloud environment is when an organization uses a combination of public/EFSS cloud and private cloud.
 For example, they may store their confidential and sensitive information in a private cloud, but in order to reduce costs, store normal business information in a public or EFSS cloud.
 This is a hybrid cloud environment.